-Join Jake Ströh for an in-depth discussion in this video Creating your first animation, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Creating your first animation, part of Hype Quick Start.

 We're now ready to create our first animation.
 We're going to easily insert an element into our scene and animate that element from left to right, while it fades in over time.
 So first, let's create a new document, and utilize the default scene size.
 Then we'll go to our Elements button, and we'll insert a rectangle.
 Next, we'll go to the Metrics inspector.
 You can get there by hitting Cmd+3 or by clicking on the Ruler icon.
 You'll notice that the placement parameters are left 249 pixels and top 149 pixels, and to those of you who have worked with HTML and CSS, What that means is, that our scene has a reference point in the top left corner of 0x and 0y.